FusionAuth/fusionauth-site/site/_posts/2022-09-22-hackfests-fusionauth.md

 * no scutwork.
 This is not a day to catch up on busywork that you've been putting off.
 * at the end of the day, you have to present what you worked on.
 This audience typically includes your boss.

 I find the second rule is a forcing function for the first.
-Most people don't want to "present" an clean inbox to their bosses because they spent the entire day answering emails.
+Most people don't want to "present" a clean inbox to their bosses because they spent the entire day answering emails.

 However, it makes sense to address some common concerns:

 * How will we make time for this?
-* Can non-technical folks particpate?
+* Can non-technical folks participate?

 Let's take these one at a time.